aukejw/tegenafval/src/pages/en/gemeente.md

 Besides, deposit collectors are not the only cause.
 For example, [this sample study](https://www.uu.nl/sites/default/files/Rapport%20Nationale%20Prullenbakteldag%202024.pdf) found that 3% of unopened bins were completely full, and that litter fell out.
 In addition, a lot of waste still ends up directly on the street due to littering.

-That’s why we prefer seeing what you can do yourself, before looking at the municipality to act.
+That’s why we prefer starting with grassroots action.
-But by all means, if you see a deposit collector leave litter behind, talk to them!